 Action

 Reaching the action stage means that an individual is actively beginning to make the changes necessary to curb or end their substance abuse.
 For many people, the action stage begins in the company of healthcare professionals.
 This includes healthcare professionals from a detox center or a treatment program.
 Some people, however, begin to make changes at home independently.
-Oftentimes they will use the support of their loved ones and/or community resources.
+Frequently they will use the support of their loved ones and community resources.
 The amount of effort that was placed in the preparation stage can set the scene for how quickly the action stage is carried out.
-This is because the action stage is usually quicker and more effective when more effort and detail occurred during preparation.
+This is because the action stage is usually quicker and more effective when more effort and detail occur during preparation.

 Maintenance

-their use has gone back to their substance abuse and addictive behaviors.
+There is one stage of change in addiction recovery that does not always occur in all individuals — relapse.
+Relapse occurs when someone who has stopped using or curbed their use has returned to their substance abuse and addictive behaviors.
 Those who relapse use drugs and alcohol over and over, as opposed to just one time.
-Relapse is part of recovery for everyone, as it is something that everyone is either working to prevent or experiencing.
-It is common for those who relapse to begin the stages of change in addiction recovery from the top prior to finding their way back into their sobriety.
-It is also common for individuals to pick up the pieces of their relapse quickly if they have the right supports in place to do so, keeping them from going through this entire cycle again.
+Relapse is part of recovery for everyone, as it is something everyone is working to prevent or experiencing.
+It is common for those who relapse to begin the stages of change in addiction recovery from the top before finding their way back into their sobriety.
+It is also common for individuals to pick up the pieces of their relapse quickly if they have the right support to do so, keeping them from going through this entire cycle again.

 Begin Your Stages of Change in Addiction Recovery at Riviera Recovery